Queer Contra Dance Camp

 Venue

 Nestled in a grove of coastal redwoods in Aptos, California, Camp Monte Toyon offers hiking trails and a beautiful rhododendron garden.
 The cost of camp includes dormitories to stay in, three meals on Saturday and breakfast and lunch on Sunday, and a delicious spread of snacks throughout the weekend.
-Meals are served buffet-style with vegetarian and vegan options.
+Meals are served buffet-style with vegetarian, vegan, and gluten-free options.
 Refrigerator space is available for those on special diets.
-Accommodations are shared rooms ranging from 4-10 people or campground space for those who would prefer to bring a tent to sleep in.
+Accommodations are shared rooms ranging from 4-10 people or camping space for those who would prefer to bring a tent to sleep in.
 Rooms are pre-assigned, and campers have the chance to express housing preferences and needs as part of registration.
 Campers need to bring their own towels, pillows, and sleeping bags or sheets and blankets.
-Local dancers are asked to bring extra bedding and towels for campers flying in from out of state.
+Local dancers are asked to bring extras and help with transportation for campers flying in from out of state which allows us to help with those logistics for some of those dancers.

 Registration

-The cost of running camp is about $360 per person, but we have a sliding scale starting at $120 to make the weekend accessible to as many people as possible.
+The cost of running camp is about $380 per person, but we have a sliding scale ranging from $125 to $635 to make the weekend accessible to as many people as possible.
 Transparency about our costs and our sliding scale recommendations are on the second page of our registration form.
-If you need to cancel your registration, we will fully refund cancellations through January 31 or for health reasons.
+If you need to cancel your registration, we will fully refund cancellations through January 31 or in the case of communicable illness.
 After February 1, other refunds (minus a $50 fee) are not guaranteed but may be available if your vacant spot is filled.
-If paying the full cost when registering is stressful, you can register today and pay later.
+If you're not able to pay upfront, you may pay a $50 deposit to hold your spot.
 Additional payments for camp can be made via PayPal donation.

 Health Safety Precautions